ldalzotto/Engine/doc/docs/asset_database.md

 ```

 All custom defined asset files are written in json.
 The first field of every json file must be the type of the asset file. <br/>
-For exemple, if we define a material, the json file will start with :
+For example, if we define a material, the json file will start with :
 ```json
 {
     "type": "MATERIAL",